California faces huge fires before usual peak of season

 California has scrambled over recent years to field enough prison fire crews as their numbers dwindled while the state released lower-level inmates.
 Thousands more were released early as the state responded to the coronavirus pandemic.

-The number of inmate firefighters is down about 12% from last year, from 1,895 to about 1,660, said corrections department spokesman Aaron Francis.
+The number of inmate firefighters is down nearly 30% from last year, from 1,895 to 1,354, said corrections department spokesman Aaron Francis.

-However, a dozen inmate firefighting camps that had been forced to shut down in June for two-week quarantines because of the coronavirus are back in operation, meaning all 43 camps are operating, Francis said.
+However, a dozen inmate firefighting camps that had been forced to shut down in June for two-week quarantines because of the coronavirus are back in operation, meaning all 43 camps are operating but at about 40% of capacity, Francis said.

 Newsom has dedicated $72.4 million to hire 858 additional seasonal firefighters and field six more California Conservation Corps crews through October.